UnscriptedVN/candella/docs/03-candella-app.md

 - response (any): The response from the alert, if any.
 This response is also emitted as a signal.

-### `CAApplication.send_banner(title, supporting, callback=Return('didClickRespond'))`
+### `CAApplication.send_banner(title, supporting, callback=Return('didClickRespond'))` {label:updated}
 Send a notification banner with respect to the user's settings.

+The banner request can be used in one of two ways: automatic, which utilizes the CANotificationBanner class
+    to create a notification banner, and manual, which uses keyword arguments at call time to generate a banner on the fly.
+In most cases, it is recommended to use the automatic mode since the CANotificationBanner class offers more granular control over the appearance of the banner such as the action button text.

 **Arguments**

+- mode (str): The means of sending the request. 'automatic' utilizes the [`CANotificationBanner`](./11-notifications.md#creating-modular-banners-labelnew) class to create a banner, and 'manual' uses to the old style.
+By default, this method uses manual mode to ensure backwards-compatibility with AliceOS and older Candella versions.

+**Keyword Arguments**

+- banner (CANotificationBanner): The banner object to send through this app.
+Required in automatic mode.
 - title (str): The title of the banner.
+Required in manual mode.
 - supporting (str): The supporting text for the banner.
+Required in manual mode.
 - callback (callable): The response callback function to run when clicking the 'Respond' button.
+Required in manual mode.

 **Returns**

 - response (any): The response from the banner request, if any.

-This response is also emitted as a signal.
+!!! warning "Add keyword arguments"
+    For Candella apps that use the manual mode or have supplied the contents of the banner as arguments, make sure that these are changed to keyword arguments, appropriately.
 ## Sending app signals

 Apps can send information to other services and even other apps.
 Candella apps adopt the Observable framework, which allows for signal emission.